Ergon-moe/Bitcoin-Static/doc/test-networks.md

 =============

-This document describes the Bitcoin Cash test networks supported by the ERGN software.
+This document describes the Bitcoin Cash test networks supported by the XRGN software.

-There are currently three test networks that you can access with ERGN:
+There are currently three test networks that you can access with XRGN:
 - testnet3 (historical testnet)
 - testnet4
 - scalenet